 The Haskells settled in an east side community near Detroit City Airport.
 At the time, the neighborhood was integrated and the neighbors lived in harmony.
-But in 1967, Detroit erupted in flames as African Americans rebelled against the racist actions of the police.
-Many cities had similar rebellions in 1967-68, but Detroit's was the most violent.
+But in 1967, Detroit erupted in flames as African Americans rebelled against the racist actions of the police.1 Many cities had similar rebellions2 in 1967-68, but Detroit's was the most violent.

 The incident tore many communities apart, but Lizz and her husband were determined to keep their Airport Community together.

-Bounded by Gratiot, Harper, Van Dyke, and Grinnell, the community formed a neighborhood alliance in 1968 called Operation and generational harmony to their neighborhood.
+Bounded by Gratiot, Harper, Van Dyke, and Grinnell, the community formed a neighborhood alliance in 1968 called Operation Friendship Understanding and Peace.
+And who was the leader of that alliance?
+None other than Lizz Haskell.
+The purpose of Operation Friendship Understanding and Peace was for Black and white members of the Airport Community to work together and bring racial and generational harmony to their neighborhood.
 Her fight for racial equality on the Boblo Boat had launched her into a national movement, but in midlife, Lizz began to fiercely advocate for her own community.
 It wasn't long before the Haskells bought an abandoned grocery store and turned it into the home base for the activities of their neighborhood coalition.